frankcorneliusmartin/frankcorneliusmartin.github.io/content/blogs/sarcoma-registry-update.rst

     official vantage6 UI is still available for the BlueBerry registry.
 It is possible to switch between the two UIs.

-    For example, the official vantage6 UI is still used for the management of the collaborations and studies.
+    For instance, the official vantage6 UI is still used for the management of the collaborations and studies.

-To improve the development speed, I used `Streamlit <https://streamlit.io/>`_.
+To accelerate development, I used `Streamlit <https://streamlit.io/>`_.
 This framework brought the following advantages:

-* I (mostly) do not have to worry about front-end code as the front-end code is generated from Python code.
+* It minimizes the need to write front-end code as the front-end code, as it is generated from Python code.
-* It comes with a lot of built-in data science components like tables, graphs, controls, etc.
+* It includes numerous built-in data science components like tables, graphs and controls.

-It does, however, create an additional backend component, the one that renders the front end.
-And of course, the way the app looks needs to be something that you like, although there are possibilities to customize it a little.
+However, it introduces an additional backend component, the one that renders the front end.
+The app's appearance and components can be customized, however the customization is very different from front-end frameworks like React or Angular.

-This newly developed UI should support the workflow of the researcher in a better way.
+This newly developed UI aims to better support the researcher's workflow.
 The first thing after logging in is to select the collaboration and optionally the study it wants to work with.
 Once the collaboration/study is selected, the user can view the online organizations within the collaboration or study.
 The user is at this point able to create sub selections of the organizations it wants to work with.

 .. container:: scrollx